Blocking products globally

 A few months later, Spiffy Tot receives new Bebop Factory toys that don't present a choking hazard.
 The site no longer needs Rahul's blocklist rule.

 Rahul adds the toy back into Spiffy Tot's daily product feed and removes the global blocklist rule.
-Again, he starts by opening the Ranking page, then clicking the Set Global Rule button.
+Again, he starts by opening the Ranking page, then clicking the Edit button.
 While he can search for Bebop Factory in the search query box, Spiffy Tot has only a few global rules.
 He sees Bebop Factory in the Changes view.
 He clicks Bebop Factory's + menu and clicks Restore to clear the blocklist.

 486